-Many parents struggle to determine where to send their child while they are at work.
-While it’s great that some families have the option to lean on grandparents to help out, many others don’t have that option and are left to find child care on their own.
-According to the Center for American Progress, 1 quarter of children under 5 are in some form of child care.
+Many parents struggle to determine where to send their children while they are at work.
+While it’s great that some families have the option to lean on relatives to help out, many others don’t have that option and are left to find child care on their own.

 So, which do you choose?